Free (or Cheap) Things to Do in Penang

-In all honestly though, once we reached the Top Station we were glad we did it via the trail, as difficult as it was.
-First off, seeing the sun rise half-way was a great experience and second, the very top is littered with a bunch of tourist traps and paid photo opportunities, not much to do if you are seeking to have an interesting and authentic experience.
+In all honesty though, once we reached the Top Station we were glad we did it via the trail, as difficult as it was.
+First off, seeing the sunrise half-way was a great experience and second, the very top is littered with a bunch of tourist traps and paid photo opportunities, not much to do if you are seeking to have an interesting and authentic experience.

 We started the climb around 7.15am as to not walk in complete darkness and still managed to get a glimpse of the sunrise once we reached the Middle Station, where the main staircase ends.

 The difficult part about the Heritage Trail is the steep incline right from the start and the random allocation of steps, which makes it difficult to keep a steady pace.
 It doesn’t get much easier after you reach the soil but it is so worth it.
 We do recommend taking the train down (MYR15 ~ £2.80) because such a steep downhill walk will be very gruelling to your knees.